cyrusbehr/tensorrt-cpp-api/README.md

 # tensorrt-cpp-api
 A tutorial project demonstrating how to use the TensorRT C++ API

-# TODO: Download the model from here: https://github.com/onnx/models/tree/master/vision/body_analysis/arcface and then place it in the project root dir
+# Explain that the model must have a dynamic batch size when exported from onnx.
+# Explain motiviation for this project is shitty docs.
+# They need to provide their own model sadly.